Trinidad and Tobago entry requirements for Nepal passport holders

 Frequently asked questions

-No, the visa is not extendable.
-You must leave before the visa expires.
-If you need a longer stay, apply for a longer visa upfront.
+No, the eVisa for Trinidad and Tobago is not extendable.
+You must leave the country before your authorized stay expires.
+If you need a longer stay, you'd have to apply for a different type of visa from abroad.

 Official sources